abevoelker/blog/_drafts/2018-03-15-deploying-a-ruby-on-rails-application-to-google-kubernetes-engine-a-step-by-step-guide.md

 **[Deployments](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/)** mainly tackle two concerns:

-1. A way to specify a desired number of Pods to be run ("replicas"[^9]), continually ensuring that number is maintained by killing or spinning up new Pods as necessary
+1. A way to specify a desired number of Pods to be run ("replicas"[^replica-set]), continually ensuring that number is maintained by killing or spinning up new Pods as necessary
 2. Intelligently transitioning between desired Pod definitions.
-For example, if you have a running Deployment and then change the image of the underlying Pods, the Deployment will perform a "rolling update"[^10] which slowly creates new Pods with the updated definition, balanced with draining outdated Pods in equal measure until all old Pods are dead (replaced with the new definition)
+For example, if you have a running Deployment and then change the image of the underlying Pods, the Deployment will perform a "rolling update"[^deploy-strategy] which slowly creates new Pods with the updated definition, balanced with draining outdated Pods in equal measure until all old Pods are dead (replaced with the new definition)

-[^9]:
+[^replica-set]:
     Internally, Deployments use another K8s abstraction called a [ReplicaSet](https://kubernetes.io/docs/concepts/workloads/controllers/replicaset/) but you shouldn't need to worry about that unless you have advanced requirements.

-[^10]:
+[^deploy-strategy]:
     The default `RollingUpdate` update strategy is [even interchangeable](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/#strategy); you can instead choose `Recreate` which will kill all existing Pods before bringing up any new ones.

 It is even relatively simple to do [canary releases](https://kubernetes.io/docs/concepts/cluster-administration/manage-deployment/#canary-deployments) with Deployments.